 The section entitled Placement sketches how we prepare our students for the academic job market and reports on how our students have done in that market in recent years.

-In the Graduate Student Handbook, we explain our curriculum and our academic requirements and provide more detailed information about aspects of the program such as the MA, Orals, M.Phil., Dissertations, etc.
+In the Graduate Handbook, we explain our curriculum and our academic requirements and provide more detailed information about aspects of the program such as the MA, Orals, M.Phil., Dissertations, etc.

 Our FAQs are useful for students seeking admission as well as for current students seeking quick information.